GuiGui2/fabric-workshop/labs/zMarbles/MarblesSmartContractInstallLab.rst

 Section 1 - Overview of Hyperledger Fabric Smart Contract installation lab
 ==========================================================================
-In this lab, you will use the Hyperledger Fabric instance that you installed and tested in the previous lab, “Hyperledger Fabric installation and verification on IBM Z”.

-You will use Docker Compose to bring up a Fabric network in which two organizations will participate.
+In this lab, you will use Docker Compose to bring up a Fabric network in which two organizations will participate.
 There will be one orderer service for the network, and each organization will use its own certificate authority service and have two peer nodes.
 Each peer node will use CouchDB for its ledger store.
 Each of these entities will run in a separate Docker container.
 That makes eleven Docker containers, as follows: